-Even in this isolated corner, a place where you can’t be completely be sure the 20th century has broken over the shore, you can’t escape The Beatles.
+Even in this isolated corner, a place where you can’t be completely be sure the 20th century has broken over the shore, it seems you can’t escape The Beatles.
 John Lennon’s aunt was buried here.
 And Lennon himself was sent here on holidays for summers as a boy.

-Journeying on to the pale-green sea loch, Loch Eriboll, where Lennon, a terrible driver, having brought his family in 1969 to see where he spent his holidays, crashed his car badly.
+Journeying on to the pale-green sea loch, Loch Eriboll, where an adult Lennon, having brought his family in 1969 to see where he spent his holidays, once crashed his car badly.

-She’s less impressed by what she describes as colourless houses though, dotted along the top, all huddled low out of weathered necessity, and we’re both contumelious of the huge ugly nuclear power station balanced here on the very crown of the country.
+She’s less impressed by what she notes as “colourless houses” though: dotted along the top, all huddled low out of weathered necessity.
+And no one can be impressed by the huge ugly nuclear power station balanced here, on the very crown of the country.

 “You’re 34p short”.

-Our pleas fell on deaf ears.
-She tapped the sign telling customers that a night’s stay is £20.
+Our pleas fall on deaf ears.
+She taps the sign telling customers that a night’s stay is £20.

 I did a tour of the site.
-A group of leathered bikers – shaved heads, huge beards, skull decorated – felt very sorry for our plight but couldn’t find any change, rooting around between them, tapping pockets, offering overly polite apologies.
+A group of leathered bikers – shaved heads, huge beards, skull- decorated – felt very sorry for our plight but couldn’t find any change, rooting around between them, tapping pockets, offering overly polite apologies.

 I bounced back into the office, slapping the money down.
 “We’ll have a berth please.”